vmware-archive/purser/README.md

 ### Usage

-Once installed, Kuber is ready for use right away.
+Once installed, Purser is ready for use right away.
 You can query using native Kubernetes grouping artifacts

 **Examples:**